-Take a look at first deps line.
-It shows how you can special case something for a combination of factors, you just join combining factors with a hyphen.
-This particular line states that PyMySQL will be loaded for python 3.3, mysql environments, e.g. py33-django15-mysql and py33-django16-mysql.
+Take a look at the first deps line.
+It shows how you can special case something for a combination of factors, by just hyphenating the combining factors together.
+This particular line states that PyMySQL will be loaded for python 3.3, mysql environments, e.g. py34-django15-mysql and py34-django16-mysql.

-The second line shows how you use same line for several factors - by listing them delimited by commas.
-It's possible to list not only simple factors, but also their combinations like py26-sqlite, py27-sqlite.
+The second line shows how you use the same setting for several factors - by listing them delimited by commas.
+It's possible to list not only simple factors, but also their combinations like py27-sqlite, py36-sqlite.